 Email Book List

 An easy way to do this is to create a list in USearch and email it over to us.
 This is a great way to avoid any confusion regarding book editions, publication variations etc.

 2. Email us your syllabus

-We’ll gather the books you’ve listed as ‘required’ to place on reserve
+We will gather the books you have listed as ‘required’ to place on reserve.

 3. Post your syllabus to the G-ETS website

-If we don’t hear from you, we’ll pull your syllabi from the G-ETS website.
-We’ll gather the books you’ve listed as ‘required’ to place on reserve.
+If we do not hear from you, we will pull your syllabi from the G-ETS website.
+We will gather the books you have listed as ‘required’ to place on reserve.

 Special Request/Late additions